 Kansas high court to hear arguments in casino project

-Oral arguments in the lawsuit over the Kansas Crossing Casino are scheduled to be held before the state Supreme Court on January 25, The Pittsburg Morning Sun reported .
-The casino was awarded the Southeast Zone license, for the final of four state-owned casinos by the Kansas Racing and Gaming Commission in July of 2015.
+Oral arguments in the lawsuit over the Kansas Crossing Casino are scheduled to be held before the state Supreme Court on January 25, The Pittsburg Morning Sun reported.

 Add your comments below